 Tennessee ace Liam Doyle is having an All-American caliber junior season for the Vols and has arguably been the most dominant starting pitcher in the country this year.
-For the season, Doyle boasts a 9-3 record and a 2.72 ERA in 15 appearances while leading the country in strikeouts (137) and strikeouts per nine innings (15.54).
-He has reached double-digit strikeouts seven times this season, including four such games in SEC play.
-Doyle’s nine victories are tied for first in the SEC and 12th nationally.
+For the season, Doyle boasts a 10-3 record and a 2.84 ERA in 18 appearances while leading the nation in total strikeouts (158) strikeouts per nine innings (15.46) and total strikeouts (158), which is a new UT single-season record.
+He has reached double-digit strikeouts eight times this season, including four such games in SEC play.
+Doyle’s 10 victories are tied for first in the SEC and ninth nationally.

 The junior left-hander was nearly unhittable in the month of April, posting a 3-0 record with a 1.29 ERA and 37 strikeouts in 28 innings pitched over four starts while holding opposing hitters to a .087 average.
 Doyle put on a dazzling performance in UT’s Friday night road victory at No. 6 Ole Miss on April 11 to win SEC Co-Pitcher of the Week honors for the second week in a row.
 He has earned the honor three times this season, marking the first time a UT pitcher has done so.
 Despite pitching in a hostile environment, Doyle set the tone for the Vols’ winning weekend in Oxford, tossing a career-high 8.1 innings while allowing just two runs on three hits to earn the win over his former team.
 He finished with an SEC career-best 14 strikeouts on the night, which also tied a career-high mark that he set earlier this season against Samford.